TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 always circumvent all load-time integrity (SRTM and DRTM) because it is a run-time integrity problem.
-Regardless, Intel and AMD have both deployed runtime integrity for SMI and SMM which is tied directly to DRTM such that this perceived deficiency is now non-existent and the world is moving forward with an expectation that DRTM must be present.
+Regardless, Intel and AMD have both deployed runtime integrity for SMI and SMM which is tied directly to DRTM such that this perceived deficiency is now non-existent.
+The world is moving forward with an expectation that DRTM must be present.

 Glossary